maxdkelly/DJ_AI/README.md

 ## Requirements

-DJ_AI requires Python >=3.6 and package maanger pip be installed and usable from the command line
+DJ_AI requires Python >=3.6 and package manager pip be installed and usable from the command line.

-Python can be installed from [here](https://www.python.org/downloads/)
+Python can be installed from [here](https://www.python.org/downloads/).

-Pip can be installed from [here](https://pip.pypa.io/en/stable/)
+pip can be installed from [here](https://pip.pypa.io/en/stable/).

 ## Installation

 ### Optional

-Create a python virtual enviroment by following instructions located [here](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/).
+Create and activate a python virtual enviroment by following the instructions located [here](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/).

 ### Required

-Use pip to install the requirements for DJ_AI by typing the following into the command line
+Use pip to install the requirements for DJ_AI by typing the following into the command line.

 ```bash
 pip install -r requirements.txt